SubodhShil/DSA-Problem-Solving/Tag and Topicwise/Algorithms/Recursion and Backtracking/README.md

 # **```Recursion```**

-<ins>**Definition**</ins>: When a function calls itself until a specific condition is met to terminate the function call process.
+<ins>**Definition**</ins>: When a function calls itself until a specific condition is met to terminate the function call process, is called recursion.
 The way recursion accomplish it's task is 'synchoronous'.
 If a recursive function encounters a multiple recursive calls within the function body, recursion will done this on top to bottom approach.
-That means it will take recursive function calls from very top, complete that particular recursive call and proceeds to the following recursive calls
+That means it will take recursive function calls from very top, complete that particular recursive call and proceeds to the following recursive call later on.

+1. Recursion is like imposing your next task to the simplier or smaller version of yourself, and beleive it will do your task and return you value of the work after the accomplishment.
+During the work imposed by the current function, the current function got stuck or freezed in the stack memory and waits till the next function done his work.
-Every recursive problem can be solved using iterations or loops.
+2. Every recursive problem can be solved using iterations or loops.

 &nbsp;